Effective Leadership Decision Making

 Knowing the type of decision you need to make, who specifically needs to be involved, what the criteria are for deciding, and making the final call as a leader is not always straightforward.

-Effective leadership decision making requires clarity, judgment, and courage.
+Effective leadership decision making requires strategic clarity, judgment, and courage.
 The fundamental first step toward improving leadership decision making is to ensure that your decision making training helps to categorize the decision you face.

 Because decisions vary in importance and in the risk they pose, different decisions should be handled differently.
 From the weightier to the lower-stakes decisions, here are three categories of leadership decision making that can help you move forward wisely.